Social Security Benefits for Divorced Spouses

 Divorced Spouse Benefits vs. Your Own Benefits

 If you're entitled to both your own retirement benefit and a divorced spouse benefit, Social Security effectively pays you the higher amount.
 Technically, you receive your own benefit first, and if the divorced spouse benefit is higher, you receive an additional amount to bring you up to that level.
+You cannot receive both benefits in full; it's always the higher of the two.

 How to Apply for Divorced Spouse Benefits